Rudancy/User-Centric-Milestone-project/Readme.md

-future features,
+future features
-would include a upcoming gig list a past gig list with anchors to youtube allowing the user to see previous gigs
+I would include a upcoming gig list a past gig list with anchors to youtube allowing the user to see previous gigs

 Technologies